Itsindigo/get-rich-or-die-crying/README.md

 # Plan
   - Job one, run hourly:
-    - Query the coinmarket cap fear and greed index each day and store the value in a database
+    - Query the coinmarket cap fear and greed index each hour and store the value in a database
   - Job two, run daily:
     - Evaluate whether to buy or sell:
       - If value < MIN_FEAR_SCORE (45?) in last 24 hours, spend all cash in coinbase account on crypto